nathanmarz/specter-wiki/Using-Specter-Recursively.md

 You can see that there are three arguments, which match onto our list above.
 (They are, however, in a different order.)
 The `self-sym` is the name; the `params` are the optional input arguments; and the `path` is the body of the recursion.
 This path can be recursive, referencing itself by the `self-sym`.

-(NOTE: QUESTION: Is there a reason why the self-sym is the second argument?)

 Rather than providing a recursive function, `recursive-path` provides a recursive path that can be composed with other navigators.
 Accordingly, it is often useful - but not necessary - to define a recursive-path using `def`, so that it can be called in multiple places, not just the place where you initially need it.

 # Applications